 Your eyelid may become swollen for various reasons.
 These may include:

-- bug bite
+- a bug bite

 - fluid retention

-- Use a saline solution to rinse your eyes, if there’s discharge.
+- Use a saline solution to rinse your eyes if there’s discharge.

 - Use a cool compress over your eyes.
 This can be a cold washcloth.

-- Remove contacts, if you have them.
+- Remove contact lenses, if you have them.